 Rasa, click here

 The highlight of every Ramadan season is the plethora of Ramadan bazaars selling scrumptious, mouth-watering local delicacies at pocket-friendly prices.
-With physical distancing still being enforced in various places, navigating Ramadan bazaars might be trickier than usual.
-Instead, vendors are encouraged to turn to technology to reach their customers.
-You can now order your favourite food online or via a mobile app, and delivery partners will send them to your doorstep.
+With social distancing still being practiced, many are still cautious about being in crowded spaces.
+You can now order your favorite food online or via a mobile app, and delivery partners will send them to your doorstep.
 Support local food vendors by visiting and ordering from them online, or find them in your local Facebook groups.

 Air Asia Food, click here